Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Results

 With increasing mass, the curve develops a flat plateau in the central region, transitioning to the area law regime as expected for a massive boson.
 For distances less than a correlation length away from the boundary, the curve undergoes a non-linear behaviour before it reaches 0 at the boundaries due to finite size effects.

 Similar data can be obtained for Dirichlet boundary conditions at the cut.
 We present the results for Neumann boundary conditions here since they show better agreement with the expectation.
-The Dirichlet data has slightly stronger deviations at the boundaries.
+The Dirichlet data has slightly stronger deviations close to the boundaries.

-In addition to groundstate properties, we can also access the von Neumann entropy of thermal states since HT provides access to the reduced density matrix at arbitrary temperatures.
+HT provides access to the reduced density matrix at arbitrary temperatures so in addition to ground state properties, we can also access the von Neumann entropy of thermal states.
+For $T>0$, the vN entropy coincides with the classical thermodynamic entropy.
 Figure~\ref{fig:therm_kg} shows the entanglement entropy ($T=0$) and the thermodynamic entropy ($T>0$) of a massive ($m=5$) free boson at different spatial positions.
 As before, the results obtained by our method agree well with the covariance matrix computation.
 The dashed curves are again shifted to coincide at $\ell/L=0.5$ to account for cut-off dependent constants.
 At $T=0$, the we see the expected plateau of the area law of the entanglement entropy.
 At a finite temperature, the entropy becomes extensive and grows linear with the system size.

 The basis transformation from a full to a split system is independent of the model.
 Thus, we apply the same methodology to the interacting sine-Gordon Hamiltonian~\eqref{eq:sg_hamiltonian} as shown in Figure~\ref{fig:entropy_sg}.
 We compare the curves for two different values of the coupling parameter $\lambda$ and different values of the soliton mass $M$.
 The cases of $\lambda=7$, $M=25$ and $\lambda=17$, $M=60.29$ are chosen such that the gap of the model (the mass of the first breather) matches.
 In comparison to the Klein-Gordon model, we do not see the onset of a plateau in the middle of the curve.
 For the matching breather mass case, the gap is $m_1=11.13L$ meaning that the correlation length is less than one tenth of the system size.
 At such a short correlation length, an area law plateau would generally be expected.
-The log-like deviation from that could be indicative of longer range entanglement in the sG case which could be a consequence of the topological nature of solitons.
+The log-like deviation from that could be indicative of longer range entanglement in the sG case which could be a consequence of the topological nature of solitons or a subtlety of the continuum missed by discrete calculations.
 It would be interesting to further understand this surprising scaling with analytical tools.

 The perfect overlap of the curves $\lambda=7$, $M=25$ and $\lambda=17$, $M=60.29$ indicates that the vN entropy scaling in the attractive regime of the sG model is dominated solely by the first breather and not by the higher particles in the spectrum.
 This is consistent with the general expression~\eqref{eq:vN_entropy_massive_general}.
 At large volumes, the $K_0$ corrections are highly suppressed, resulting in the value of vN entropy depending only on the correlation length.